SerializedSam/SerializedCivilJekyll/_posts/2021-02-14-What-to-pack-in-your-field-kit.md

 date:   2021-02-14 17:04:01
 categories: post
 tags: [gear, field work]
+description: A guide on what to prepare and what to pack for structural field work.
+The key to having a good time is having the right prep and the right equipment.
 ---

 {% newthought 'A well-packed field kit is critical' %} to having a safe, comfortable, efficient, and non-embarrassing field experience.
 The first time I had to pack for an inspection I was running around like a chicken with its head cut off.
 In the time since then, I've accumulated a field kit that I can now basically grab and go for most inspections.
 Below are some of the items I've added to my field kit over time.